Exclusive: Inside Conor McGregor's meeting with Gold Star Families

 “Imagine your opponent is the most powerful institution in the world, the President of the United States, who denies the existence of what happened in Afghanistan,” Bateman said.
 “These guys have fought those guys, and they went against the system when they didn’t know if they were going to win or not, and they didn’t know if they were going to win or not, and they helped the president get elected.”

-McGregor’s visit came as the broader UFC world is fully embracing Trump.
+McGregor wasn’t the only UFC hotshot to embrace Trump.
 “I’m looking forward to seeing Mr. [Dana] White while I’m out here,” he said, referring to the UFC’s CEO who is a close friend of Trump’s.

-“To your heroes,” McGregor said during a cheers he led in the waning hours of the evening.
-“Let’s go.”
+“To your heroes,” McGregor said during a toast he led, “let’s go.”

-The following morning, the Gold Star families went to Arlington National Cemetery for a wreath-laying ceremony led by President Donald Trump, which was first reported by the Reporter.
+The following morning, the Gold Star families went to Arlington National Cemetery for a wreath-laying ceremony led by Trump, which was first reported by the Reporter.